 The example below shows Quque Setien’s Real Betis using this strategy.
 The Spanish side build the play on the right with an overload, drawing the opponent’s defensive block over.
 This leaves the Betis’ left wing-back free in space on the far side.
 Once sufficient numbers have been drawn across to the right, the attacking team switch the play.

 As mentioned earlier, mismatching implication and action can be of benefit throughout the pitch in various circumstances.
 For example, a striker who is through on goal and only has the keeper to beat could use the direction of his eyes and body shape to imply that he intends to shoot one way, before shooting to the opposite side of the goal.
 The goalkeeper, anxious to respond quickly enough, will likely have reacted to the implication and dived accordingly.

 False implications can be equally beneficial to a winger who is one v one with his opposing fullback.
 By using subtle feints and dummies, or by pushing the ball one way before proceeding to dribble the other way, the winger can move the opponent out of his lane before progressing the play.

 Whether it’s on the ball or off the ball, the principles of false implications remain the same.
 Players should be conscious of the additional power they have over the opponent in the moment between implication and action.
-By mismatching these elements, they take advantage of the fact that the defender has more than likely already reacted to the implication.
-Therefore, new space has been created and the opposition doesn’t have time to react again.
-When combined with other aspects of intelligent possessional and positional play, the use of false implications can help an attacking team to determine the positioning of their opponents, and to take advantage accordingly.
+By mismatching these elements, they exploit the fact that the defender has more than likely already reacted to the implication.
+Therefore, new space has been created and the opposing player doesn’t have time to react again.
+When combined with other aspects of intelligent possessional and positional play, the use of false implications can help an attacking team to determine the positioning of their opponents, before taking advantage accordingly.